Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Dnipro strikes

+Hospital in Dnipro after Russian missile attack on 26 May 2023.
+A neighboring veterinary clinic was also destroyed.

 On 11 March 2022, three missiles hit the city and killed one person, striking close to an apartment building and a kindergarten.
 On 28 June, Russian forces fired six 3M-14E Kalibr cruise missiles from the Black Sea to Dnipro at around 5:30 local time.
 One of them hit an Avtodiesel car repair shop, killing a man and a woman.
 Seven other people, including a six-year-old boy, were injured.
 Fragments of the Kalibr missile were found afterwards.

-On the morning of 29 September 2022 missiles hit residential areas in Dnipro, and three people were killed.
+On the morning of 29 September 2022, missiles hit residential areas in Dnipro, and three people were killed.
 The central bus station was also hit.
 Dnipro was also hit during the 10 October 2022 Russian missile strikes.
-It was hit by at least five missiles, During the attack that took place during morning rush hour three civilians were killed.
+It was hit by at least five missiles.
+During the attack that took place during morning rush hour, three civilians were killed.

 On 18 October 2022, Russian missiles hit energy infrastructure in Dnipro.
-One man was injured and a large-scale fire broke out at an energy facility that was severely damaged, more than three dozen residential buildings were damaged, including schools and kindergartens.
-On 25 October 2022 two people were killed, including a pregnant woman, and four injured due to a fire at a gas station after fragments of a Russian missile hit it.
+One man was injured, and a large-scale fire broke out at an energy facility that was severely damaged; more than three dozen residential buildings were damaged, including schools and kindergartens.
+On 25 October 2022, two people were killed, including a pregnant woman, and four were injured due to a fire at a gas station after fragments of a Russian missile hit it.

 On 26 November 2022, around noon, a Russian missile strike on Dnipro injured 13 people and partially destroyed seven private houses in Dnipro's Amur-Nyzhnodniprovskyi District.
 Dnipro mayor Borys Filatov reported that city communications and infrastructure were not damaged.
-Governor Valentyn Reznichenko stated that due to the attack one woman was hospitalised in critical condition.
+Governor Valentyn Reznichenko stated that due to the attack, one woman was hospitalised in critical condition.
 The following day Reznichenko reported that a man was found dead under the rubble.
-Another Russian missile strike destroyed an enterprise on the night of 29 November 2022, no casualties were reported.
+Another Russian missile strike destroyed an enterprise on the night of 29 November 2022; no casualties were reported.